Songhee95/Songhee95/README.md

 ## Hi I am Songhee Yim 👋
 I recently graduated from Georgia Tech Bootcamp.<br>
-I love to work as a team member.
+I love to work as a team member.<br>
----
 ## How to reach me:
 Reach our via Email or find me on [linkedin](www.linkedin.com/in/songhee-y-821442167).